Tree Gelbman: Other appearances

 Tree Gelbman was a featured character in "The Horrors of Blumhouse" house at Halloween Horror Nights 28 in 2018.
 Jessica Rothe additionally reprised her role as Tree in Whitney Avalon's "This Song is Killer (ft.
 Jessica Rothe)", in promotion of the then-upcoming Happy Death Day 2U.

+The 2020 "Treehouse of Horror XXXI" segment "Be Nine, Rewind" serves as a parody of Happy Death Day and Russian Doll, with Lisa Simpson (voiced by Yeardley Smith) taking the role of Tree.

 Reception

 John Squires of Bloody Disgusting described Gelbman as a modern example of the "final girl" trope and contrasts her to Friday the 13th's Alice Hardy, writing "The Happy Death Day movies present a heroine so wonderfully and completely realized that this may very well be the first ever slasher franchise with a 'final girl' character as the main selling point.
 A character who evolves.
 A character who, with each new film thus far, becomes a better person right before our eyes."

 Padraic Maroney of EDGE Media Network praised Rothe's portrayal of the heroine, stating "More than anything, what makes these films work is lead actress Jessica Rothe. ...
 Rothe offers a new take on the final girl."
 Style Island described the character as "the coolest girl in horror" and proceeded to say "Rothe plays the role with refreshing wit and the perfect amount of edginess mixed with empathy."

 Nick Perkins, on ComingSoon.net, lists Tree as fifth on his list of slasher film final girls, writing that "Tree Gelbman starts off the first Happy Death Day movie as kind of a terrible person.
 She's selfish, apathetic and blissfully unaware.
-By the end of the movie, she's a rock star.
+By the end of the movie, she's a rock star."